nephio-project/docs/install-guide/webui-auth-gcp.md

 These instructions explain how to set up the Nephio WebUI to use Google OAuth 2.0 for authentication, or using OIDC backed by Google authentication.
-When used with the Web UI running in a GKE cluster, the users authorization roles will be automatically syncrhonized based upon their IAM roles in GCP.
+When used with the Web UI running in a GKE cluster, the users authorization roles will be automatically synchronized based upon their IAM roles in GCP.

 If you are not exposing the webui on a load balancer IP address, but are instead using `kubectl port-forward`, you should use `localhost` and `7007` for the